csungwon/esaas-engagements/README.md

 * `User` supports different typs (e.g. Student, Staff/Coach, Customer)
 * Exports `Engagement` information as a CSV file
 * each `User` contains a profile image
   - we are using Amazon S3 to store images on production envrionment, because Heroku has [emphemeral filesystem](https://devcenter.heroku.com/articles/dynos#ephemeral-filesystem).
 If you want to run this app on heroku server, you will have to create another Amazon S3 account and setup the configuration([Instruction](https://devcenter.heroku.com/articles/paperclip-s3)).
-* Authorization to edit/destroy only to "Staff"
+* Authorization to edit/destroy only to "Coach"
-* Autocomplete dropdown list
+* Autocomplete dropdown list (select2)
+* Major Bootstrap styling

 # High priority feature list

 0. Add user contact info and a way to track user meeting notes
 0. Google or Facebook or LinkedIn login for customer contacts
+0. Manage customer feedback as a active record, not a json string
+0. Add multiple user types (e.g. CS169 staff can be both a coach and a client)
+0. Mailing customer feedback forms to customers for each iteration (Sendgrid)
+0. More authorizations to different types of users
+  - a user cannot edit/delete other users unless it is a staff/coach